 - Why would you be good at the position?
 Focus on presenting your top two or three skills, and the skills you have that are necessary to succeed at the job you are targeting.

-Type the answers to the preceding five questions, trying to filling one complete page (8½ × 11).
+Type the answers to the preceding five questions, trying to fill one complete page (8½ × 11).

 Step 2: Edit Your Pitch